 When creating a LinkedIn profile for sales professionals, your professional headline is one of the most important parts of your profile.
-This is one of the first things your prospect reads when they visit your profile and a preview of it show up in your comments.
+This is one of the first things your prospect reads when they visit your profile, and a preview of it shows up in your comments.

 Proudly proclaim what you can do for others